durden/articles/draft/other/rethinkdb-test/article.md

 });
 ```

-We start off by importing all of the packages that we installed earlier.
+We start off by importing all the packages that we installed earlier.
 Then we set up two routes using Express.
 The first route serves our `index.html` page, and the second route serves our `bower_components` folder.
 As a result, the HTML page can access the bower folder.
 If you were to run `node index.js` and navigate to `http://localhost:8080`, then you should see an HTML page with the CodeMirror editor.
 If you edit it, then the text on the page changes.

 ![Imgur](http://i.imgur.com/zj7FMk7.png)